argos-ci/jest-puppeteer/packages/jest-environment-puppeteer/README.md

 You can specify a `jest-puppeteer.config.js` at the root of the project or define a custom path using `JEST_PUPPETEER_CONFIG` environment variable.

 - `launch` <[object]> [All Puppeteer launch options](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions) can be specified in config.
 Since it is JavaScript, you can use all stuff you need, including environment.
+- `browserContext` <[string]>.
+Defaults to `default` but can have the following values (any other will throw an error on test suite setup):
+  - `default` Default valDefault behavior, the browser will have one instance where all tabs share the same context.
+  - `incognito` Each instance to have a separate, isolated context.
+Useful when running tests that could interfere with one another. (*Example: testing multiple users on the same app at once with login, transactions, etc.*)
 - `exitOnPageError` <[boolean]> Exits page on any global error message thrown.
 Defaults to `true`.
 - `server` <[Object]> Server options allowed by [jest-dev-server](https://github.com/smooth-code/jest-puppeteer/tree/master/packages/jest-dev-server)